uwu/shelter/packages/shelter-docs/reference.md

 Shelter exposes Discord's internal HTTP functions, which may be used to commit authenticated requests, as well as powerful utilities to intercept and modify them.

-> [!NOTE]
-> None of the HTTP functions are guaranteed to exists when your plugin starts,
-> `shelter.http.ready` is a Promise that resolves as soon as they exist.

 The following methods are available: `get`, `post`, `put`, `patch` and `delete`.
-Reference the types if you wish to know what you can to define a request.
+These functions may simply be passed an URL or a request object, which is extensively described in the shelter typings.

+### `shelter.http.ready`
+`ready` is a Promise that resolves as soon as the HTTP functions are available, which is not necessarily the case when your plugin is loaded.

 ### `shelter.http.intercept`
 ```ts